Like anything in this world, a Website isnt something you have to have professionally made

 PHP is a server-side scripting language, meaning it does all its work before leaving the server and heading to your computers Web browser.
 It allows for integration of Web pages with MySql databases and is the platform most content management systems are written in.
 At a simpler level, PHP allows repetitive HTML code to be written only once and then called for remotely from different PHP files, which is great for maintaining a structure and theme across the breadth of a site.
 It also handles all the mathematic and variable-based functions you might need in a scripting language and all sorts of other things.
 A highly valuable and versatile part of many Web projects.

 Web browsers are the virtual paper your Website is printed on.
 There are many of them available to use, but the Big Five are the ones you may be familiar with: Firefox, Chrome, Safari, Opera, and every designers least favorite, Internet Explorer.
+(Note: Microsoft has rebranded IE as “Edge” for newer versions, and it is an improvement over the hated IE.).
 Each browser has its own quirks and rendering protocols, but standards are becoming more widely accepted.
 IE is the one most likely to buck those standards, but even the new iterations of IE are at least trying to conform.

 When building a site, its always good to test in multiple browsers and isolate the areas that behave differently from one to another.
 Usually the differences in rendering are minor, but not alwaysand you dont want to find out after youve gone live that a third of your users are seeing a broken-looking page.

 Right now, the most popular browser in use on desktops and laptops is Googles Chrome, which overtook IE in 2012 and has steadily increased its share since; roughly half of Web surfers are using Chrome these days.
 Chrome is indeed a fine browser, but there have been issues with hardware compatibility in its latest couple of releases that have yet to be addressed, which may hurt its share in the short term.
-Mozillas Firefox slipped form 2nd to 3rd in popularity, but is still very widely used.
-Safari no longer supports a Windows version, so its user share is limited to Mac users and Windows people running older versions; similarly, IE has not supported a Mac version for several years now.
+Mozillas Firefox is the second-most used for desktops and laptops and has a share of mobile as well.
+Safari no longer supports a Windows version, so its user share is limited to Mac users and Windows people running older iterations; similarly, IE has not supported a Mac version for several years now.
 Opera is perhaps underutilized, as it seems to be the fastest renderer of the bunch.
 Mobile platforms (e.g. phones and tablets) are dominated by Chrome and Safari, with Google and Apple preloading Android and iPhone devices with their companys browsers.

 Search engine resources